Your journey is not a straight line. And that is okay.

 When refused (what to do immediately)

-Read the refusal letter carefully (same day)
+Read the refusal letter carefully — same day

 Note:

-- Their reasons for refusal
+• Their stated reasons for refusal

-- Contact details for mediation service
+• Contact details for the mediation service they must name

-Contact mediation service (within 2 months)
+Contact mediation service (within 2 months of refusal)

-Get mediation certificate (within days)
+Receive mediation certificate (within a few days)

 Submit appeal to SEND Tribunal

-Deadline: 1 month from mediation certificate date OR 2 months from refusal letter date, whichever is later.
+Deadline: 1 month from mediation certificate date OR 2 months from refusal letter date — whichever is later.

 "Needs can be met through SEN Support"